stelzinga/MF/Management_Framework-Appendix.md

 ________________________________________
 ## Motivating (Framework)
 Motivating is the framework by which Managers encourage or stimulate employees to achieve the Goals set out for the Venture.
 Motivation ties in to:
-- Needs: Maslow's hierachy of needs, EG theory
+- Needs: Maslow's hierarchy of needs, EG theory
 - Satisfaction: Herzberg's two-factor theory.

 Job characteristics that contribute to motivation: